 By MICHELLE CHAPMAN, AP Business Writer

-Copyright 2019 The Associated Press.
+Copyright 2021 The Associated Press.
 All rights reserved.
-This material may not be published, broadcast, rewritten or redistributed.Tagged with earnings, home depot
+This material may not be published, broadcast, rewritten or redistributed.Tagged with financial results, home depot